 - issued.
 An extensive feasibility analysis, which was then peer reviewed identified that a minimum of eight storeys was required to provide confidence for investment. - The development application for an eight storey apartment building at 11-13 Church Street was considered by Council on 11 April 2017, and received 75 submissions and a petition containing 145 signatures in support of this development.
 Only two submissions objected to the development application.
-This is an indication of support for increased heights where good design outcomes can be achieved. - A number of existing buildings and approved development consents already exceed the existing five storey maximum height of building limit, being: - o 71 Victoria Parade, Nelson Bay (Commercial & Residential) 6 Storey/21m - o 5B Tallean Road, Nelson Bay (The Landmark) 8 Storey/28m - o 14 Magnus Street, Nelson Bay (Residential) 6 Storey/21m - o 11-13 Church Street, Nelson Bay (Residential) 8 Storey/32m - 29-45 Magnus Street, Nelson Bay (Marina Resort) 6 Storey/22m - The overall bulk and scale of development will not just be determined by height, but the introduction of FSRs that are likely to result in site coverage that is no greater than 38% (HillPDA, 2017, p.
+This is an indication of support for increased heights where good design outcomes can be achieved. - A number of existing buildings and approved development consents already exceed the existing five storey maximum height of building limit, being: - o 71 Victoria Parade, Nelson Bay (Commercial & Residential) 6 Storey/21m - 5B Tallean Road, Nelson Bay (The Landmark) 8 Storey/28m - 14 Magnus Street, Nelson Bay (Residential) 6 Storey/21m - o 11-13 Church Street, Nelson Bay (Residential) 8 Storey/32m - 29-45 Magnus Street, Nelson Bay (Marina Resort) 6 Storey/22m - The overall bulk and scale of development will not just be determined by height, but the introduction of FSRs that are likely to result in site coverage that is no greater than 38% (HillPDA, 2017, p.
 47).
 This means that developers have the confidence to invest, while providing the majority of the site as open space and landscaping.
-FSR controls will also limit the bulk and scale of development. - Retaining lower heights (17.5m / 5 storeys) in the central core of the study area will assist in retaining a 'village atmosphere' in this precinct and better facilitate view sharing.
+FSR controls will also limit the bulk and scale of development.
+With a proposed FSR of 3.0:1, there will be significant scope for achieving 10 storeys in the town centre, particularly on the blocks on the periphery of the centre such as between Church Street and Stockton Street.
+In other areas of the centre, there will be some sites where a maximum 10 storeys will never be able to be achieved with this FSR, based on current lot sizes and layouts. - Retaining lower heights (17.5m / 5 storeys) in the central core of the study area will assist in retaining a 'village atmosphere' in this precinct and better facilitate view sharing.
 This proposal is in response to submissions received that expressed concerns about the quality of the public domain and pedestrian experiences in this area as well as submissions that valued view sharing.
-In addition, parts of the core of the town centre are highly fragmented and, without consolidation of multiple lots, are unlikely to be able to be developed to 8 storeys given the proposed FSR controls.
+In addition, parts of the core of the town centre are highly fragmented and, without consolidation of multiple lots, are unlikely to be able to be developed to 10 storeys given the proposed FSR controls.
 Therefore, raising height limits in this part of the town centre may not have an impact on the feasibility of development to the same extent as in other parts of the centre and may not have the same impact on driving economic investment in Nelson Bay.